-It would take hundreds of millions of dollars to for someone to create the network we already have.
-Here’s why: Take a look at our assets:
+It would take hundreds of millions of dollars to for someone to create the network we already have, if it could be done at all.
+Take a look at our assets:

-A united network with hundreds or more well known athletes using their social media influence would be incredibly powerful, certainly as a vendor of commodites, but even moreso as a collector of information relating to supply and demand for the mergers and acquisitions industry.
-We have mandates from investment groups looking deploy billions of dollars.
+A united network with hundreds or more well known athletes using their social media influence would be incredibly powerful, certainly as a vendor of commodites, but even moreso as a collector of information relating to supply and demand for any numbers of industries.
+We have mandates from investment groups looking deploy billions of dollars of capital.
 This network would bring a new level of efficiency that would plug us into the biggest business arenas in the world.